 The monocots and dicots are a big separation amongst the flowering plants.
 The monocots have their own key on page 36 (5th ed.) pgs.
 34-35 (6th ed.).
 We discussed the differences in the last class and they can be revisited on pg.
 14 (5th ed.) or pg.
 15 (6th ed.).

 Next to the monocot key is a useful key to woody plants by their fruits.
 The trees and shrubs are a very accessible group to get to know as most areas have them in the tens versus lower growing (herbaceous) plants by the hundreds or thousands.

 The Asters are a natural distinction unto themselves numbering in the thousands in North America alone.
 Something on the order of about 1 in 9 plants in North America inhabit the Aster family.
-They are often broken into a number of tribes of which Elpel offers descriptions pages 161-172 (5th ed.) and 163-174 (6th ed.).
+They are often broken into a number of tribes of which Elpel offers descriptions pages 161-172 (5th ed.) and 163-174 (6th ed.)

-Understanding the terms covered in both inside covers and on page 26 (5th ed.) and 24 (6th ed.) is essential to going deep with your exploration of botany.
+Understanding the terms illustrated in both inside covers and on page 26 (5th ed.) and 24 (6th ed.) is essential to going deep with your exploration of botany.
 However, much enjoyment can come from looking at the major patterns illustrated along pages 27-36 (5th ed.) and 25-35 (6th ed.).

 Regular Dicot Flowers with Numerous Petals

 Not too many wild plants fit in this group and many of them are succulent or aquatic.
 The Ranunculaceae is a notable exception.
 Sometimes the members of this family only have sepals that look like petals.